 - If there is no 5G UP tunnel present in the context associated to the PDN Connection, the gTPTunnelID field of the SMFMAPDUSessionModification record shall be populated with the F-TEID for the PGW S5 or S8 interface for the default bearer of the PDN Connection.

-6.3.3.2.8 MA PDU Session Release message reporting MA PDU session release or the release of a PDN Connection associated to an MA PDU session
+6.3.3.2.8 MA PDU Session Release message in interworked EPS/5GS

 The IRI-POI in the SMF+PGW-C shall generate an xIRI containing an SMFMAPDUSessionRelease record (see clause 6.2.3.2.7) when the IRI-POI present in the SMF+PGW-C detects that an MA PDU Session or PDN Connection associated to an MA PDU Session has been released for the target UE.
 The IRI-POI present in the SMF+PGW-C shall generate the xIRI for the following events: